Generalized improper integral definition for finite limit: Equivalence of generalized definitions

 We are now ready to show equivalence between our finite limit and infinite limit definitions.
-Equation (\ref{E042}) is almost the same form as (\ref{E002}) (and Eq.
-(9) of ~\cite{blischke:ALtDefInfLim}).
-The only difference is that $\zeta(x,b)$ is a function of $b$, unlike the termination functions described in ~\cite{blischke:ALtDefInfLim}.
+Equation (\ref{E042}) is almost the same form as (\ref{E002}) and Eq.
+(9) of ~\cite{blischke:ALtDefInfLim2}, the only difference being that $\zeta(x,b)$ is a function of $b$, unlike the termination functions described in ~\cite{blischke:ALtDefInfLim2}.
 For a particular choice of $\psi(x)$, however, the dependence of $\zeta(x,b)$ on $b$ vanishes.
-In that case, the termination function of the second type is also a termination function of the first type.
-The infinite limit integral corresponding to our finite limit improper integral, (\ref{E042}), is then identical to the infinite limit integral presented in ~\cite{blischke:ALtDefInfLim}.
+In that case, the infinite limit integral corresponding to our finite limit improper integral, (\ref{E042}), is identical to the infinite limit integral presented in ~\cite{blischke:ALtDefInfLim2}.

 Choosing, with $\alpha > 0$,

 we get

 Substituting these into (\ref{E038}) we can write